cbare/cbare.github.io/_drafts/2025-12-08-learning-visual-context-by-comparison.md

 ![alt text](../images/ai/cnn-variants-2024.png)

 In the figure, (a) is the squeeze-and-excitation (SE) block.
-Convolutional Block Attention Module (CBAM), (b), is another channel attention method for learning to attend to informative regions.
-CBAM comes from the same lab at KAIST.
-Both CBAM and SE are building blocks for ACM.
+Convolutional Block Attention Module (CBAM), (b), is a channel-and-spatial attention module for learning to attend to informative regions.
+CBAM is prior work from the same lab at KAIST.
+In contrast to ACM's spatial attention pooling, CBAM learns an explicit spatial gating mask $$M_s\in\mathbb{R}^{1\times H\times W}$$ that is applied to the feature map.

 ### Comparison with transformer-style self-attention